nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/03_1_Setup_Service_Mesh/README.md

 ```
 oc new-project istio-system
 ```

+***NOTE***
+***
+The 3scale/OSSM integration uses the 3scale adapter, which uses gRPC to communicate with the OSSM CP Mixer component for policy enforcement.
+The following instructions are only for 3scale v2.10 and OSSM v2.0 using the Mixer component.
+***

 When ready, create a Service Mesh Control Plane (SMCP) instance either using the CLI or web console.
 There are two important definitions in order for OSSM to work properly with 3Scale: